KristiyanGeorgiev1996/Story-Spoiler/README.md

 The project currently covers the following testing scenarios.

 ### Test Case 1 – Search with Valid Input
 User enters a valid story name.

-Expected Result:

-The system displays the corresponding spoiler.
+**Expected Result:** The system displays the corresponding spoiler.

----

 ### Test Case 2 – Search with Invalid Input
 User enters a non-existing story.

-Expected Result:

-The system displays a message indicating that no results were found.
+**Expected Result:** The system displays a message indicating that no results were found.

+### Test Case 3 – Empty Search
+User attempts to search without entering any text.
+**Expected Result:** The system prevents the search action and shows a validation message.

+### Test Case 4 – Spoiler Visibility
+User selects a story result.
+**Expected Result:** The system reveals the spoiler information.
 ---

 ### Test Case 3 – Empty Search